SitangshuIIITA/Automatic-Quantum-Espresso-to-YAMBO-scripts-in-HPC/README.md

 This automatic folder contains two directories (core_files & work_dir) and one file (initialize.sh).
 The directory "work_dir" is the place where all your files and folders will get generated.
 Core_files contains the various run and variable declaration scripts.
-Note: There are lareg number of file exchange that is going to take place once you run the script.
+Note: There are large number of file exchanges that is going to take place once you run the script.
 So, carefully read the followings:

 1. Use this for only Yambo version 5.1.0, 5.1.1.
 2. This will work only with 2D single layers.